 During the entire month of October, we will have professional development workshops, webinars, chats, movies and social events for International School Counselors.

 There will be at least three to four events/speakers/webinars and chats every day addressing topics that are relevant to you and your work as an international school counselor.
 You have the option to either attend live or, if it is more convenient for your schedule, you can view replays of all the resources and presentations, which will be available online for a year.
 Which means you still have the opportunity to learn and now on your schedule!

 We are really excited about this event and hope you are too!

 During the Collaborative Dr. Sean Truman will be delivering two keynote presentations where he will examine how and why mental health problems are on the rise, and system wide approaches to addressing these problems.

-School counselors, as ‘the heart of the school’, are key to this process and in this 3 week course we will build on the MindWell Featured Presentation (October 7th) to provide participantswith a workshop space in which they can share experiences and explore practical skills that support the wellbeing of students, teachers, parents and themselves.
+School counselors, as ‘the heart of the school’, are key to the process of making wellbeing central at a school and in this 3-Module (90-minutes/module) course Kevin and Amy will build on the Featured Presentation (October 7th) to provide participants with a workshop space in which they can share experiences and explore practical skills that support the wellbeing of students, teachers, parents and themselves.
 We will use awareness-based approaches to help equip participants with the understanding and resources necessary to play a leading role in this vital shift of perspective in education towards ‘what really matters’.